imwinit/GitCheatCode/README.md

 # GitCheatCode
-This repo contains Git commands which comes. in-handy.
+This repo contains Git commands which comes in-handy.